talha131/onCrashReboot/content/ict/guides/Media Literacy/30-Integrating media literacy in school curriculum.md

 **Creating Health Campaigns:** They could create their own media campaigns about staying active or eating healthy.
 This teaches them to use media to spread positive messages.

-### Ways to Include Media Literacy

-**Use Media in Lessons:** Teachers can use videos, articles, and social media in their lessons.
-This shows students how media is part of every subject.

-**Projects:** Students can do projects that involve creating media.
-This helps them learn by doing.

-**Discussions:** Talking about media in class helps students think and ask questions about what they see and hear.